hashkat/hashkat/docs/keywords.md

 preference class weights: {Pref1: 10, Pref2: 10}

 Here the weights for each preference classes are also summed and divided by the sum to generate a probability.
-These probabilities are used when an entity is created to determine which preference class they use.
+These probabilities are used when an agent is created to determine which preference class they use.

 ####ideology_weights
-**(type: n/a)** After declaring ideologies which define a characteristic for an entity, you must set the weights for each ideology in the region section.
+**(type: n/a)** After declaring ideologies which define a characteristic for an agent, you must set the weights for each ideology in the region section.
 For more information on ideologies, click here: ideologies.
 Let’s say you have defined ideologies ‘Red’ and ‘Blue’.
 The correct syntax for setting the weighting of these ideologies is as follows:

 regions: